“In a split second you could ruin your future, injure or even kill others as a distracted driver…are you prepared for that?”

 The saddest part that I want to change is that people generally don’t change their behavior unless one of two things happen.

-2. Distracted drivers are hit hard in their wallets – meaning that they are caught on their phone for instance and fined $500+ each time.
+2. Distracted drivers are hit hard in their wallets – meaning that they are caught on their phone for instance and fined $500+ each time and the license gone for a year.

 Thank you note from one of the high school instructors…